 Texas Domestic Violence Laws

-Under Texas law, there are 3 different crimes that fall under the category of domestic violence.
+Under Texas law, three different crimes fall under the category of domestic violence.
 The possible criminal charges include domestic assault, aggravated domestic assault, and continuous violence against the family.
 In all cases, the alleged perpetrator and victim are members of the same family, live in the same household, or are currently or formerly involved in a romantic or dating relationship.